ec-jrc/lisflood-code/2_ESSENTIAL_default-settings-file/index.md

 # OptionsTserieMaps.xml

+**DEPRECATED doc** file was moved deeper in source code and it's not easy accessible.
+As this file should not be edited, we could remove this page

 ## Purpose

 OptionTserieMaps.xml file is part of LISFLOOD code and it's located in the same folder as lisf1.py file.